yssource/turbodbc/docs/pages/getting_started.rst

     ...                    parameter_sets)

+If you already have parameters stored as NumPy arrays, check the :ref:`advanced_usage_numpy_parameters` section to use them even more efficiently.

 Transactions
 ~~~~~~~~~~~~

-Turbodbc currently does not support autocommit.
+By default, turbodbc does not enable automatic commits (``autocommit``).
 To commit your changes to the database,
 please use the following command:

 ::